determined-ai/determined/tools/k8s/remote_connect.md

 - updated the given devcluster config based on the collected and launched services
 - run devcluster

+## Configuring the tool

+This tool can be configured via a configuration file which can be passed in using the `--config or -c` flag.
+The same arguments can also be passed in directly via CLI in the kabob-case format.
+CLI arguments take precedence over the configuration file.

 ## Reverse Proxy Server
 A public facing server is used as a reverse proxy to forward traffic to the internal Determined master running on your local machine to make it accessible to Determined workloads running on the target cluster.